galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 - Use your notes {class="fragment"}
 - You dont need to know it all {class="fragment"}

-You would not belive how many times the solution would come from just talking out loud. {class="fragment"}
+You would not believe how many times the solution would come from just talking out loud. {class="fragment"}

 --